WKRC (AM)

-WKRC (550 kHz) is a commercial AM radio station licensed to Cincinnati, Ohio.
+WKRC (550 kHz) is a commercial radio station licensed to Cincinnati, Ohio.
 The station airs a talk radio format, under the branding "55KRC".
 The station's offices and studios are on Montgomery Road off Interstate 71 in Cincinnati.

 WKRC is powered at 5,000 watts by day and 1,000 watts at night, using a directional antenna with a four-tower array.
 Its transmitter site is off Murnan Road near the AA Highway (Kentucky Route 9) in Cold Spring, Kentucky.

 Despite the similarities in their call sign, WKRC was not the inspiration behind the television show WKRP in Cincinnati.
 The show's creator, Hugh Wilson, wrote the premise based on personal experiences at WQXI in Atlanta.

 Programming

 WKRC is co-owned with another Cincinnati iHeartMedia talk station, 700 WLW.
 While WLW airs mostly local talk and sports programming, WKRC largely carries nationally syndicated talk shows.

 WKRC has one locally-based program in morning drive time hosted by Brian Thomas.
 Syndicated weekday shows include The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, Coast to Coast AM with George Noory, The Ramsey Show with Dave Ramsey and The Mark Levin Show.

 Weekend programming includes specialty shows on money, health, retirement, technology, gardening and home repair, some of which are paid brokered programming.
 WKRC is the originating station for two weekly Premiere Networks shows: At Home with Gary Sullivan and In the Garden with Ron Wilson.
 It also carries The Kim Komando Show on Sunday evenings and repeats of some weekday shows.